Robust inference with knockoffs: FDR control results

 \subsection{FDR control guarantee}

-We now present our guarantee for robust error control with the model-X knockoffs filter. \begin{theorem} Under the definitions above, for any $\eps\geq0$, consider the null variables for which $\kl_j \le \eps$.
+We now present our guarantee for robust error control with the model-X knockoffs filter.
+The proof of this theorem appears in \appref{proofs}. \begin{theorem} Under the definitions above, for any $\eps\geq0$, consider the null variables for which $\kl_j \le \eps$.
 If we use the knockoff+ filter, then the fraction of the rejections that correspond to such nulls obeys

 In particular, this implies that the false discovery rate is bounded as

 Similarly, for the knockoff filter, for any $\eps\geq 0$, a slightly modified fraction of the rejections that correspond to nulls with $\kl_j \le \eps$ obeys